thomasclarke1969/documentation/transition/ios/new-concepts.md

 ## Auto Downloads

 While LayerKit supports the synchronization of any payload type up to 100KB.
-To help applicaitons efficiently download their content, we are introducing the ability for developers to dictate which MIMETypes they would like the SDK to automatically download.
+To help applications efficiently download their content, we are introducing the ability for developers to dictate which MIMETypes they would like the SDK to automatically download.
 MIMETypes that are not automatically downloaded can be fetched whenever the application requires the resource via the following method.